Archive-42/redux-docs/md-docs/part-2-app-structure.md

 <span class="token plain"> </span><span class="token keyword control-flow" style="color: #f92672">return</span><span class="token plain"> </span><span class="token function" style="color: #e6d874">next</span><span class="token punctuation" style="color: #f8f8f2">(</span><span class="token plain">action</span><span class="token punctuation" style="color: #f8f8f2">)</span><span class="token plain"></span>

-<span class="token plain"> </span><span class="token punctuation" style="color: #f8f8f2">}</span>

-Copy

-It looks to see if the "action" that was passed into `dispatch` is actually a function instead of a plain action object.
+<span class="token plain"> </span><span class="token punctuation" style="color: #f8f8f2">}</span>It looks to see if the "action" that was passed into `dispatch` is actually a function instead of a plain action object.
 If it's actually a function, it calls the function, and returns the result.
 Otherwise, since this must be an action object, it passes the action forward to the store.

 This gives us a way to write whatever sync or async code we want, while still having access to `dispatch` and `getState`.